FOR PHYSICAL AND MENTAL HEALTH

 Weight Training

-During exercise, especially strength training, your muscles undergo small tears.
-Rest days allow your body to repair these tears, leading to muscle growth and increased strength.
+During exercise, especially strength training, your body undergoes microscopic tears in the muscle fibers.
+Rest days allow your body to repair these microscopic tears, leading to muscle growth and increased strength.
 Without adequate rest, your muscles don't have enough time to recover, which can lead to overtraining and injury.

-If you're still not lifting weights, you may want to start soon.
-Many studies including Westcott et al. (2009) have shown that walking alone is not enough for optimum health.
+In addition, if you're still not lifting weights, you may want to start soon.
+Many studies have shown positive effects to lifting weights for both men and women.
+A study by Westcott et al. (2009) concluded that walking alone is not enough for optimum health.
 The participants in his study lost more fat and less muscle when they added weight training to their exercise program.
+Therefore, for optimum health, resistance training should be included in your overall health plan.

-If you need help designing an exercise plan, or a meal plan, click on the image below to get more info on personal training.
+If you need help designing an exercise plan, click on the image below to get more info on personal training.

 become a personal trainer at pfta schools